mont0343/mtm6201_final/README.md

 - Bootstrap (https://getbootstrap.com/)

 ### LIBRARIES
-The public css library I decided to use was:
+The public CSS library I decided to use was:

 - Animate.css (The animation used can be seen on the homepage.
 This animation is in place, assuming that the user has JUST logged into the portal)